-My friend tunes out detractors, so we have taken to Facebook, covertly peppering his feed with posts, memes and articles about online hoaxes and foreign strangers.
-Hopefully, he’ll get the subliminal messages while scrolling through his phone, because nothing else is working.
+My friend tunes out detractors, so I took to Facebook, covertly peppering his feed with posts, memes and articles about online hoaxes and foreign strangers.
+Hopefully, he’ll get the subliminal messages, because nothing else is working.

-What else we can do to stop this train wreck?
+What else I can do to stop this train wreck?

-The straight owner of a pizza place recently tweeted a video calling his gay guy friend “girl” and making a “limp-wristed” gesture.
-We put the owner on social media blast, tagging him in our comments and posting on his business page.
+The straight owner of a pizza place recently tweeted a video calling his gay male friend “girl” and making a “limp-wristed” gesture.
+We put the owner on social media blast, tagging him in comments and posting on his business page.

-The boycott vengeance was swift.
-For days, it was both exhilerating and nerve-racking to jump on and see the latest comments.
-He finally posted an apology, saying that he didn’t know and regrets it, but it rings hollow.
-He even wrangled his gay friend to appear in a new video post, and they actually defended him!
+For days, it was nerve-racking, and kind of exciting if I’m honest, to jump on and see the latest comments.
+The guy finally posted an apology, saying that he regrets it, but it rings hollow.
+He even wrangled his gay friend to appear in his response, and they actually defended him!

 Dear Overestimated & Clicktivist: